RenderKit/embree/doc/src/install.md

 The following link options have to get added to the linking stage of your application when using just in time compilation:

-    -fsycl -fsycl-targets=spir64 -Xsycl-target-backend=spir64
+    -fsycl -fsycl-targets=spir64
-      " -options \"-cl-intel-force-global-mem-allocation -cl-intel-no-local-to-generic\" "

-This only disables local memory support using the `-cl-intel-force-global-mem-allocation` and `-cl-intel-no-local-to-generic` compile options for the JIT compilation.

 Under Windows you additionally have to pass the linker the path to the lib folder of the DPC++ installation:

     -L path_to_sycl_compiler/lib

-For a full example on how to build an Embree DPC++ application please have a look at the DPC++ version of the `minimal` tutorial provided in the `src` folder of the Embree package and also the contained `README.txt` file.
+For a full example on how to build an Embree SYCL application please have a look at the SYCL version of the `minimal` tutorial provided in the `src` folder of the Embree package and also the contained `README.txt` file.